 We’re also exceptionally good at packing light.
 Two weeks in Iceland with only a backpack and carry-on to hold everything we needed.
 Both of us hate checking bags and waiting at the other end to drag them around.
 Sometimes I surprise myself at the amount of camera gear I can squeeze into a small bag.

-What We Learned Along the Way
+What We learned Along the Way

 Anyone who spends time travelling can come up with a list of things they’ve learned.
 Here are a few tips from us:

 - Book your own flights.
 We find doing this gives us more control over which airlines we fly with and how long our stopovers (if needed) will be.
 Nothing worse than rushing through an airport to catch a connecting flight.
+If you’re flying from Toronto to London it doesn’t mean you have to use a Canadian Airline.
+Check other carriers and you might find a deal.

 - If possible use just a carry-on bag.
 There are lots of helpful videos on YouTube if you think it’s impossible.
 We’ve gone to Iceland, Ireland, Spain, Greece, Ecuador, etc., with just a backpack and a carry-on bag each. pack what you know you’ll need, then, if there’s room, pack what you want.